Why Most Brands Don’t Need a Standalone CDP

 A CDP’s core functions are:

-- Ingest data from multiple sources
+• Ingest data from multiple sources

-- Unify and resolve customer identities
+• Unify and resolve customer identities

-- Create a single customer view
+• Create a single customer view

-- Make that view available for segmentation and activation
+• Make that view available for segmentation and activation

 Here’s what we see all the time: brands already have the first three covered.

-What they don’t have is a marketer-accessible interface on top of that infrastructure.
-A place where the CRM team can build segments, launch journeys, and run experiments without going back to data engineering for 70β80% of their work.
+All data lands in the data warehouse.
+It handles transformation and enrichment.
+ETL pipelines are running.
+Identity is being managed.
+What they don’t have is a marketer-accessible interface on top of that infrastructure — a place where the CRM team can build segments, launch journeys, and run experiments without going back to data engineering for 70–80% of their work.

-That missing piece is an engagement platform β not another data layer.
+That missing piece is an engagement platform.
+Not another data layer.

 A Standalone CDP Adds Complexity, Not Capability